 Artists > Wolfgang Troschke

-Wolfgang Troschke (born in 1947 in Helmarshausen, Germany) studied at the Werkkunstschule Münster, Germany, from 1966 to 1970, and was a printmaking professor at the University of Applied Sciences in Münster from 1978 until his retirement in 2009.
+Wolfgang Troschke (born 1947 in Helmarshausen, Germany) studied at the Werkkunstschule Münster, Germany, from 1966 to 1970, and was a printmaking professor at the University of Applied Sciences in Münster from 1978 until his retirement in 2009.
 He has received numerous international prizes for his prints, and has exhibited extensively in solo and group shows in Germany and elsewhere in Europe.

 Wolfgang Troschke